Compulsory isolation for coronavirus to end in October

-The five-day isolation requirement will end from October 14 but financial support will be provided for people who work in high risk settings like aged care so they can isolate, if needed.

-Prime Minister Anthony Albanese at a press conference after a National Cabinet meeting at Parliament House in Canberra, Thursday, August 4, 2022.
-Source: AAP / MICK TSIKAS/AAPIMAGE
+Prime Minister Anthony Albanese and Chief Medical Officer Paul Kelly at a press conference after a National Cabinet meeting at Parliament House in Canberra, Friday, September 30, 2022.
+(AAP Image/Mick Tsikas) NO ARCHIVING Source: AAP / MICK TSIKAS/AAPIMAGE

 Source: SBS